White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-26-Hack-The-Box:-Jerry.md

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/uploaded-webshell.png "an image title")

-Run the command nc -nvlp 4444 and you should get a conection and be root!
+Run the command nc -nvlp 4444 and you should get a connection and be root!

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/nc-connection.png "an image title")